breathe-doc/breathe/documentation/source/groups.rst

 If we reference this with a directive, for example::

-   .. doxygenclass:: Test
+   .. doxygenclass:: UserDefinedGroupTest
       :project: userdefined
       :members:
       :protected-members:

 It renders as:

-.. doxygenclass:: Test
+.. doxygenclass:: UserDefinedGroupTest
    :project: userdefined
    :members:
    :protected-members: